Updated December 2020

 Tragedy struck the family in 1824 when 3-year-old Benjamin died.
 The Moravian pastor’s diary notes, “He died on the 13th at three.
 Since it snowed and rained incessantly, and as the river had already risen high, we could not go to Sharon so the body was interred in quietness.”
 Benjamin was probably the male child who was listed in the 1820 Census but not in the 1830.

-At some point before the 1840 Census was taken, Peter moved to Big Island Township in Marion County, Ohio.
 Although it’s uncertain exactly when the family arrived in Marion County, Peter was already selling land there in 1834.
 On March 7 of that year, Peter sold 80 acres to Joseph Smith.
 On Aug.
-30 of that year, Peter was listed as a resident of the county when he paid Thomas Hewitt $50 for Lot No. 1 in the Town Plat of Big Island.
+30 of that year, Peter was listed as a resident of the county when he paid Thomas Hewitt $50 for Lot No. 1 in the Town Plat of Big Island Township.
 Over the next few years Peter was involved in a number of real estate transactions in Marion County, usually buying or selling tracts of land covering 40 or 80 acres.
 (9)

 The 1840 Census indicates that Peter Frederick’s household in Big Island Township contained a male 10-14, a male 40-49, a female under 5, a female 5-9, a female 10-14, a female 15-19 and a female 40-49.

-Peter apparently operated a hotel in Big Island Township.
+Peter operated a hotel in Big Island Township for a time.
 “History of Marion County, Ohio and Representative Citizens,” from 1907, states: “In 1831 Big Island had three stores and two taverns.
 Mr. Morgan kept hotel in a brick building in the place, which was afterwards conducted by D. Thurlow, John R. Knapp, Sr., Peter Frederick and Hiram Halsted.”
 (10)

 It appears that Peter ran a tavern in his hotel and that it sometimes landed him in trouble.
 The docket for the October 1846 term of the Marion County Common Pleas Court lists the case “State of Ohio vs. Peter Frederick” for keeping a tavern without a license.
 The March 1847 term lists “State of Ohio vs. Peter Frederick” for keeping a tavern.
 It’s likely these involve the same case, but it’s possible two separate infractions were involved.
 (11)